datastore function creates a datastore, which is a

 Choose the right datastore based on the file format of your data or application.

-This example shows how to create a datastore for a large text file containing tabular data, and then read and process the data one chunk at a time or one file at a time.
+This example shows how to create a datastore for a large text file containing tabular data, and then read and process the data one block at a time or one file at a time.

 This example shows how to create a datastore for a collection of images, read the image files, and find the images with the maximum average hue, saturation, and brightness (HSV).